2020PB/police-brutality/reports/New York.md

 Footage from Cadman Plaza in Brooklyn shows officers and protestors meeting.
 Officers use their batons to shove protestors, including one astride a bike.

-tags: push, shove, baton, protestor
+tags: push, shove, baton, protester

 id: ny-newyorkcity-80